andreyvit/funfix/README.md

         title = "Long time no see..."
         body  = "Sorry, I've been away for a while: too much work.
 But now I'll definitely blog more!"

-As these are regular classes, you can reference the values anywhere:
+Usage #1: You can simply reference the values of the fixtures anywhere:

     def can_reference_values_anywhere():
       print Posts.initial.body
-      assert not isinstance(Posts.initial, Post)  # Posts.initial is not a Post!
+      assert not isinstance(Posts.initial, Post)  # Posts.initial is a regular Python class

-To store a fixture into your database, apply the fixture as a decorator:
+Usage #2: To actually load the fixtures into the datastore, use the fixture class as a decorator:

     @Posts
     def runs_with_fixtures_in_the_db():
-      assert isinstance(Posts.initial, Post)
+      assert isinstance(Posts.initial, Post)  # look, ma, Posts.initial is now a model instance! print Posts.initial.body
-      print Posts.initial.body
-      print Posts.initial.key()  # since it's in the DB, can get id/key/whatever now
+      print Posts.initial.key()  # since it's in the DB, can get id/key now

-Note how `Posts.initial` is now an instance of your model class, saved into the database!

-After the decorated method returns, the fixtures are removed from the database, and `Posts.initial` becomes a boring non-model class again.
+After the decorated method returns, the fixtures are removed from the database, and `Posts.initial` becomes a boring regular Python class again.

 Referencing Other Objects
 -------------------------

-Time to add some comment fixtures!
+Time to add some comments!

     class Comments(Fixture, Comment):